The Step-By-Step Guide to SEO for Startups

 There are, indeed, black hat SEO tactics that can give you short-term results.
 However, they are very risky and can get you penalized by Google, even got banned from ranking altogether.

-Instead, you should change your perception that SEO is a long-term, organic strategy.
+Instead, you should change your perception that SEO for startups is a long-term, organic strategy.
 You might need to invest at least 6 to 12 months before seeing any results, but the results will indeed pay off.

 SEO is not always about ranking

-Too many SEO practitioners are too fixated on getting high search engine rankings, and solely that.
+Too many startup SEO practitioners are too fixated on getting high search engine rankings, and solely that.
 Yet, being the first-ranked site won’t mean too much if you don’t get your investments back in the form of traffic, and ultimately, conversion.

 But isn’t getting ranked high the way to get traffic?
 Yes, but not always.
 There are high-ranking sites with high bounce rates, and so they are losing potential leads.
 There are also sites with enough traffic, but nobody’s actually buying their products or services.

-So, when you set up your goal(s) for SEO, avoid fixating too much on ranking, it is just a vanity metric.
+So, when you set up your startup goal(s) for SEO, avoid fixating too much on ranking, it is just a vanity metric.
 Instead, focus on your end goals: traffic, conversion and revenue.

 SEO is NOT dead